 As a therapist, I work to provide this support to my clients through a warm, caring and honest relationship.
 In this context, we can work together to gain new insights into your story, remove obstacles and burdens, and take practical steps toward change.
 Therapy is a space where your wounds can be healed, your weaknesses held, and your potential engaged and explored.
 I would be honored to walk this journey with you or your child.

-Allison (Allie) Ramsey, MS, is a Marriage and Family Therapist Intern, IMF #94391, working under the professional supervision of Michelle Harwell, PsyD, MFT 50732.
+Allison (Allie) Ramsey, MS, is a Registered Associate Marriage and Family Therapist, IMF #94391, working under the professional supervision of Michelle Harwell, PsyD, MFT 50732.
 She received her MS in Marital and Family Therapy from Fuller Theological Seminary, and her BA in Psychology and Philosophy from Yale University.

 Allison (Allie) has worked with individuals on a broad range of issues, including anxiety, depression, relational challenges, faith integration, divorce, and aging.
 She has training and experience in a wide variety of treatment modalities, and works to tailor her therapeutic approach to the unique needs of each client.